GurmeetsK/GurmeetsK/README.md

 ## What's next?

-*  The exploration of the fascinating language that is Python.
+*  The exploration of the fascinating coding language that is Python.
 The artist for my first project?
 The Beatles.
-(Fun fact: The name Python is based on the comedy group, _Monty Python._ One of the biggest supporters of the group?
-George Harrison of *The Beatles*.
+(Fun fact: The name Python is based on the comedy group, **Monty Python.** One of the biggest supporters of the group?
+George Harrison of **The Beatles**.

 ![adios-despedida](https://user-images.githubusercontent.com/110473898/211392739-60e87168-1231-49d3-8129-6b9ea54aa412.gif)